arthijayaraman-lab/crease_ga/README.md

 If you use this code, please cite the one or more of the relevant references from the list below:

-1. Original Article on CREASE for spherical micelles:  Beltran-Villegas, D. J.; Wessels, M. G.; Lee, J. Y.; Song, Y.; Wooley, K. L.; Pochan, D. J.; Jayaraman, A. Computational Reverse-Engineering Analysis for Scattering Experiments on Amphiphilic Block Polymer Solutions.
+1. Original Article on CREASE for spherical micelles:

+   Beltran-Villegas, D. J.; Wessels, M. G.; Lee, J. Y.; Song, Y.; Wooley, K. L.; Pochan, D. J.; Jayaraman, A. Computational Reverse-Engineering Analysis for Scattering Experiments on Amphiphilic Block Polymer Solutions.
 J. Am.
 Chem.
 Soc.
 2019, 141, 14916−14930. [link to article](https://pubs.acs.org/doi/abs/10.1021/jacs.9b08028)

-2. Extension of CREASE for cylindrical and elliptical micelles: Wessels, M. G.; Jayaraman, A. Computational Reverse-Engineering Analysis of Scattering Experiments (CREASE) on Amphiphilic Block Polymer Solutions: Cylindrical and Fibrillar Assembly.
+2. Extension of CREASE for cylindrical and elliptical micelles:

+   Wessels, M. G.; Jayaraman, A. Computational Reverse-Engineering Analysis of Scattering Experiments (CREASE) on Amphiphilic Block Polymer Solutions: Cylindrical and Fibrillar Assembly.
 Macromolecules 2021, 54, 783-796. [link to article](https://pubs.acs.org/doi/abs/10.1021/acs.macromol.0c02265)

-3. Machine Learning Enhanced CREASE:  Wessels, M. G.; Jayaraman, A. Machine Learning Enhanced Computational Reverse Engineering Analysis for Scattering Experiments (CREASE) to Determine Structures in Amphiphilic Polymer Solutions.
+3. Machine Learning Enhanced CREASE:

+   Wessels, M. G.; Jayaraman, A. Machine Learning Enhanced Computational Reverse Engineering Analysis for Scattering Experiments (CREASE) to Determine Structures in Amphiphilic Polymer Solutions.
 ACS Polym.
 Au 2021, Advance Article. [link to article](https://pubs.acs.org/doi/abs/10.1021/acspolymersau.1c00015)

-4. Extension of CREASE's Genetic Algorithm Step to Handle Structure Factors:  Heil, C. M.; Jayaraman, A. Computational Reverse-Engineering Analysis for Scattering Experiments of Assembled Binary Mixture of Nanoparticles.
+4. Extension of CREASE's Genetic Algorithm Step to Handle Structure Factors:

+   Heil, C. M.; Jayaraman, A. Computational Reverse-Engineering Analysis for Scattering Experiments of Assembled Binary Mixture of Nanoparticles.
 ACS Mater.
 Au 2021, Advance Article. [link to article](https://pubs.acs.org/doi/10.1021/acsmaterialsau.1c00015)

-5. Extension of CREASE for vesicles as well as the the ability to estimate polydispersity in dimensions of the domains in the assembled structure and distribution of molecules between the different domains of the assembled structure : Ye, Z.; Wu, Z.; Jayaraman, A. Computational Reverse-Engineering Analysis for Scattering Experiments(CREASE) on Vesicles Assembled from Amphiphilic Macromolecular Solutions. (under review)
+5. Extension of CREASE for vesicles as well as the the ability to estimate polydispersity in dimensions of the domains in the assembled structure and distribution of molecules between the different domains of the assembled structure:

+   Ye, Z.; Wu, Z.; Jayaraman, A. Computational Reverse-Engineering Analysis for Scattering Experiments(CREASE) on Vesicles Assembled from Amphiphilic Macromolecular Solutions. (under review)

 # Installation
 To install this package on a linux machine, follow these steps: